maybeetree/bapmesim/README.md

 Download and run the windows or linux build from the [releases page](https://github.com/maybeetree/bapmesim/releases).

+## Using

+Use the scatter scatter tool (first from top) to place down clusters of nodes.
+The meteor tool (second from top) simulates a meteor strike that kills nodes in a specified range.
+The meteors tool (third) simulates multiple meteor strikes distributed evenly across the area covered by the nodes.
+The plot tool (fourth) can be used to generate a pie chart showing how many nodes are connected, and a histogram showing the path length to the root node.
+The script tool (fifth) can be used to run scripts.

+## Scripting

+In addition to the GUI, BAPMESIM also shows an interactive python console that can be used to run python commands as well as BAPMESIM tools.
+The script tool can also be used to load and execute a `.py` script file.

 ## Developing

 You can install it with the standard Python method: